Authorize AI-driven state transitions before they bind the enterprise.

 Packet Anatomy

 The Decision Authorization Packet is the portable proof artifact produced by OntoGuard.
-It is both buyer-readable and machine-readable.
-The PDF explains what happened in plain English; the JSON preserves the canonical governance record.
+It is both buyer-readable and machine-readable, and it can appear as a single-run packet or a batch/corridor packet with strict-six packaging.

 Technical view: packet fields and proof lanes